She Loves Biscotti

 Add 4 cups of vegetable stock, the diced and grated potato, one bay leaf, ½ teaspoon paprika and the corn cobs.

 Bring to a boil.
-Reduce heat and simmer for about 10-15 minutes or until potatoes are fork-tender.
+Reduce heat and simmer for 10-15 minutes or until potatoes are fork-tender.

 Remove the cobs.